22 Different Types of Beetles in the UK

 The head and legs of the scarlet lily beetle (Lilioceris lilii) are black, and the insect’s body is crimson.
 It measures 8mm in length.

-Because both the adults and the larvae of the scarlet lily beetle feed on lilies and fritillary flowers, gardeners typically view them as a nuisance pest.
+Because the scarlet lily beetle’s adults and larvae feed on lilies and fritillary flowers, gardeners typically view them as a nuisance pest.

 This plant is not native to Britain or Ireland but has since become very common there.

-On the undersides of leaves, the scarlet lily beetle lays its eggs, which are bright reddish-orange and shaped like sausages.
+The scarlet lily beetle lays its eggs on the undersides of leaves.
+The eggs are bright reddish-orange and shaped like sausages.

-The newly hatched larvae have black heads and reddish-brown bodies, but they tend to hide under their own black feces(frass.)
+The newly hatched larvae have blackheads and reddish-brown bodies but tend to hide under their black feces(frass.)

 The adult beetles spend the winter away from the lily plants, hibernating in the soil, under the leaf litter, and in other protected locations.

-These types of beetles in the UK emerge at the end of March or the beginning of April when they begin looking for their host plants.
+In the UK, these types of beetles emerge at the end of March or the beginning of April, when they begin looking for their host plants.

 16. Thick-legged Flower Beetle